Lartu/Polaris-Twist/README.md

 To build Polaris Twist, clone this repository and run `make`.
 You can install it using `make install`.

 # Documentation
-I owe you some documentation.
-Sorry, soon!
+I owe you the documentation.
+Sorry!
+Soon!

 # License
 The Polaris Twist interpreter is distributed under the Apache 2.0 License.
 Copyright (c) 2020-2024, Lartu ([www.lartu.net](https://www.lartu.net)).